-Khan was born in New Delhi, India.
+Dr. Khan was born in New Delhi, India.
 Her family is based in Jammu and Kashmir, India and she was raised there in the Kashmir Valley located in the foothills of the Himalayas.
-Her mother, Suraiya Abdullah Ali, is a retired professor of literature, and her father, Mohammad Ali Matto, is a retired physician.
-She is the only child of Suraiya Abdullah Ali and Mohammad Ali Matto and the granddaughter of Sheikh Abdullah.
-She did her Masters in Postcolonial Literature and Theory at the University of Oklahoma, Norman, and obtained her Ph.
-D. at the same institution.
+Her mother, Suraiya Abdullah Ali, is a retired professor of literature, and her father, Dr. Mohammad Ali Matto, is a retired physician.
+She is the only child of Suraiya Abdullah Ali and Dr. Mohammad Ali Matto and the granddaughter of Sheikh Abdullah.